-- Conditions and procedures that affect the body’s ability to absorb vitamin D from the digestive tract (such as celiac disease , inflammatory bowel disease , bariatric surgery)
+- Conditions and procedures that affect the body’s ability to absorb vitamin D from the digestive tract, such as celiac disease , inflammatory bowel disease , and bariatric surgery

 - Conditions or medications that affect the process of converting vitamin D to a form that the body can use, such as:

 - Kidney disease

 - Restricted activity, such as due to hospitalization